 Anaerobic exercise, on the other hand, primarily uses sugar as its fuel.
 This doesn’t mean that it’s not good for weight loss, though.
 Anaerobic exercise helps build muscle, and as we explained above, this will help you burn calories even when you’re resting.
 Anaerobic exercises are generally high intensity, for example sprinting and weight lifting.

-This brings us back again to our old friends, fitness trackers and, more particularly, running watches.
+A running watch or fitness tracker will help you to know what intensity exercise you're doing.
 As they either have built-in heart-rate trackers or pair with ones you strap to your chest, they can show you how hard you're working out and let you know when you need to push it harder.

 Speaking of high-intensity, high intensity interval training (or HIIT) is one of the best exercises to do if you want to lose weight fast.
 It combines cardio and strength training, and works through bursts of intense exercise followed by short rests.